-Blockchain to enhance supply chain Through this topic, we look at methods of sourcing, traceability: in 2021, Reformation launched two supply chain mapping, auditing and assurance, separate collections supported by blockchain supplier screening and real-time data sharing. technology.
-In fact, the brand partnered with FiberTrace for its denim collection and with Nativa 2019 ASSESSMENT for its wool sweaters.
-The former project showcases In 2019, Reformation's score, when taking into products with an accompanying QR code that consideration public and private information, was enables visibility of the full supply chain behind that 44%.
-This was due to the brand using third-party pair of jeans.
-The latter project used a hangtag that assessments for suppliers, and engaging with its directed users online to access all supply chainsuppliers to receive feedback, both through direct related information relating to their sweaters.
+Through this topic, we look at methods of sourcing, supply chain mapping, auditing and assurance, supplier screening and real-time data sharing.

-channels, as well as through multi-stakeholder initiatives, like the Better Buying Initiative.
+In 2019, Reformation's score, when taking into consideration public and private information, was 44%.
+This was due to the brand using third-party assessments for suppliers, and engaging with its suppliers to receive feedback, both through direct channels, as well as through multi-stakeholder initiatives, like the Better Buying Initiative.

 In 2020, Reformation achieved Best Practice for Traceability again, with its score increasing by 3% to 47%.
-This is notable considering that additional Reformation is well on track to achieve its traceability Traceability criteria were added to the 2020 goals, most notably 100% supply chain Traceability benchmark around audit fatigue and transparency. at Tier 1, 2 and 3 by 2021 and collect more This increase in score is largely due to supply chain information on Tier 4 suppliers, building knowledge mapping, alternatives to audits, supplier visibility and accountability at the fibre, forest, and farm level. over order changes, and engagement with relevant industry initiatives.
+This is notable considering that additional Traceability criteria were added to the 2020 benchmark around audit fatigue and transparency.
+This increase in score is largely due to supply chain mapping, alternatives to audits, supplier visibility over order changes, and engagement with relevant industry initiatives.

-Blockchain at collection-wide level: In 2021, Reformation's score increased by 9% to expanding the use of blockchain solutions to as 56% (27/48.5) from 47% in 2020 (20.25/43).
-This many products as possible to have full-visibility of a enabled Reformation to move from Best Practice material journey from Tier 4 to 0. to Leadership against the benchmark rating.
-This is Product information: disclosing a list of all particularly commendable considering the ongoing suppliers traced up to date and not limited to Tier supply chain disruptions caused by COVID-19 in 1 suppliers to promote full transparency at product 2021, as well as the additional criteria included in the level. assessment this year.
+In 2021, Reformation's score increased by 9% to 56% (27/48.5) from 47% in 2020 (20.25/43).
+This enabled Reformation to move from Best Practice to Leadership against the benchmark rating.
+This is particularly commendable considering the ongoing supply chain disruptions caused by COVID-19 in 2021, as well as the additional criteria included in the assessment this year.